mark-watson/Java-AI-Book/manuscript/kgc.md

 ![IDE View of Project](images/kgc-ide.png)

 Notice in this screen shot that there are several test files in the directory **test_data**.
-The files with the file extension **.meta** contain a single line which is the URI for the source of the text in the machine text file.
+The files with the file extension **.meta** contain a single line which is the URI for the source of the text in the matching text file.
 For example, the meta file **test1.meta** provides the URI for the source of the text in the file **test1.txt**.

 ## Generating RDF Data